Santorini villa holiday guide

-As you would expect, restaurants in Thira and the other cliff-edge towns Imerovigli and Oia make the most of the views, and make the more expensive menu prices totally worthwhile.
-However, you can also choose to dine in your private villa and enjoy the views at your own leisure.
-In addition to the usual Greek meat and fish dishes, Santorini is a vegetarian’s paradise, famous for its fava beans, cherry tomatoes, capers, aubergines, courgettes, and fresh goat’s cheese.
-It is also one of the best-known wine-producers in Greece, so try local wines with your food or pick some up to sip on in your villa rental—rose and blended wines, for example, made from the island’s indigenous white grapes like the Athiri, Aidani and Assyrtiko, and local red grapes like the Mandelaria and Mavrotragano, or sweet vinsanto.
+As you would expect, restaurants in Thira and Oia make the most of the views at dizzying heights with a range of high-end restaurants and bars for foodies to snap their Instagram-worthy dinners.
+Alternatively, choose to dine in your private villa and enjoy the views at your own leisure.
+In addition to the usual Greek meat and fish dishes, Santorini is a vegetarian’s paradise, famous for its fava beans, cherry tomatoes, aubergines and fresh goat’s cheese.
+Greek salads here are perfection, scattered with only the freshest olives, while Gyros eaten street-side are great for on the go dining!

 As mentioned earlier, Santorini is also one of the best-known wine-producers in Greece, so try local wines with your food or pick some up to sip on in your rented villa.